ceregousa/slate/source/index.html.md

 ```

-> If you successfully make your POST request you should receive a response that looks like this:
+> If you successfully make your GET request you should receive a response that looks like this:

 ```json
 {